 A string of side-by-side restaurants on Long Beach have tables for dining directly on the beach.
 The menus and prices are nearly identical, as well as the poor quality of food.
 The ever-popular Panorama on Long Beach has an impressive menu of both local and Western fare; serving sizes are larger than those found in other eateries.

 Many restaurants offer seafood grilled nightly on the beach.

 What little nightlife that there is in the Perhentians happens along Long Beach.
 Prices for alcohol are expensive; many travelers opt to bring their own to the island.
 Most people start the night with socializing during the nightly movie screened either at Panorama or Matahari.
 The occasional dance party breaks out during the high season at one of the two operations.

-Warning: Thieves are keenly aware that travelers must bring a large amount of cash to the island; theft in bungalows on Long Beach are common.
+Warning: Thieves are keenly aware that travelers must bring a large amount of cash to the island; theft in bungalows on Long Beach is common.

-Electricity: Electricity on Perhentian Kecil is provided by generator, however power outages are frequent.
+- Electricity: Electricity on Perhentian Kecil is provided by generators, however, power outages are frequent.
 Some small bungalows only have power at dark.

 The usual port for accessing Perhentian Kecil is the coastal town of Kuala Besut.
 There is no direct bus service from Kota Bharu to Kuala Besut, you must change buses in either Jerteh or Pasir Puteh.

 Small speedboats make the choppy, 45-minute run over to the island regularly throughout the day.
 The small, fiberglass boats bounce fearlessly over waves sending passengers and luggage into the air - everything gets wet.
 The speedboats transfer passengers just short of the shore and a smaller boat runs all the way to the beach.
 Expect to wade ashore through the knee-deep water with your bags.

 If the seas are particularly rough, boatmen may choose to drop passengers on the west side of the island at Coral Bay.